pranavra0/pranavra0.github.io/src/projects.md

----
-title: Projects
-template: default.html
----
-Here are a few things I am working on.
+Here are a few things I have worked on.

 ### 1. SYN -  Sign Language Recognition